 To receive an eligibility determination (Certificate of Eligibility) from the VA, the student must complete an online application at https://www.va.gov/education/how-to-apply/.
 Students may also call 1-888-442-4551 for assistance.
 You may also contact the UP VA School Certifying Official at 406-791-5202.

 In making its determination, the VA will review the veteran’s military record for dates of duty and the nature of the discharge.
 The veteran can expect to receive a Certificate of Eligibility in 6-8 weeks; processing is delayed during peak volume times.

-Verify enrollment thru a WAVE account at https://www.gibill.va.gov/wave or call the Voice Response telephone line 1-877-VA-ECERT (1-877-823-2378).
+Verify enrollment through a WAVE account at https://www.gibill.va.gov/wave or call the Voice Response telephone line at 1-877-VA-ECERT (1-877-823-2378).
 First time users should access and read the WAVE User Guide, found on the website listed above.
 Students CANNOT verify until the last day of the month.
 (When prompted to provide a VA claim number, use the student’s Social Security Number).

 Payments are made after the month is over.
 Generally, direct deposits should be in a student’s bank account on the first day of the following month.

 If students are using Chapter 30, 1606, or 1607, there is a payment history on his or her WAVE account.
 It will also specify how many months of eligibility remain.
 Students must certify the enrollment each month thru the WAVE process; payments will be issued 4-7 days after WAVE is completed.